ymanasa2022/obsidian_notes/meeting_notes/matt_weeklys.md

 	- Books
 		- [ ] *Thanks for the feedback*
 3. Computation
-	- [ ] learn how to run DOCK3.8
+	- [x] learn how to run DOCK3.8 (using bender_2021 protocol and Marissa's help)
+		- [x] git clone DOCK into umms-maom turbo
+		- [ ] make instructions for docking
+		- [ ] start a git repo for docking
 	- [ ] data curation of [TgCPL activities](https://docs.google.com/spreadsheets/d/1Lo0Nc6OFRyUe0arYsGTmi4eR1rFFTiq_GEcoAIC9rmE/edit?usp=sharing)
+	- [x] Finish graphing ME49 decision tree results
+		- [x] run ME49 through decision tree

 1. Calc 3
 	- [ ] Unit 1
 	- [ ] Unit 2
 ## To do next week
-1. Go to seminar
+1. Meetings
+	- [ ] Bioinformatics Orientation
+	- Tues 22 Aug
+	- 3:30-4:30pm
+	- [ ] Weekly one-on-one with Matt
+	- Wed 23 Aug
+	- 1-2pm
+	- [ ] Bioinformatics Kickoff
-	- Date:  Thu 24 Aug
+	- Thus 24 aug
-	- Time:  2pm-3pm (refreshments at 1:45pm)
-	- Presenter:  Habib Hamidi, “Exploratory Analysis of High Dimensional Biomarker Data to Understand Molecular Heterogeneity and  Inform Novel Precision Medicine Based Clinical Trial Design”
-	- THSL Room 2903 or Zoom
-2. Keep reading Thanks for the Feedback
+	- 1:30-5:30pm
-3. GRFP grant brainstorming
+2. GRFP grant brainstorming
-4. Start *Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor* by Virginia Eubanks
+3. Start *Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor* by Virginia Eubanks
+4. Computation:
+	- [ ] make database for docking
+	- [ ] start docking
-5. Calculus
+1. Calculus 3
 	- [ ] Unit 3
 	- [ ] Unit 4
 	- [ ] Unit 5
 # Aug 23, 2023 (Wed)
+Questions
+I think we should make some kind of project outline for the TgCLP docking project, similar to the one you made for co-expression project ligand dataset for tgcpl docking? are we docking multiple receptors to multiple ligands or just multiple ligands to one receptor pose?